Your Wedding and the 5 Love Languages

 For you: Encourage people to give speeches at the reception.
 Talk to people beforehand so that they know to have something prepared.
 Have a videographer collect words from your guests.
 Remember to have a book or something for people to sign.
-We’ve seen everything from an framed print from the couple’s engagement shoot to traditional notecards to a pair of skis)!
+We’ve seen everything from a framed print from the couple’s engagement shoot to traditional notecards to a pair of skis!

 For your fiancé(e): Write your own vows (have them framed) and read them off of a piece of paper, not your phone.

 For your guests: Give speeches at your ceremony and rehearsal dinner where you welcome and thank people for coming.
-Thank your bridal party and vendors for the hard work that they’ve done.
+Thank your bridal party and vendors for their hard work.
 Mention specific people by name, especially those that you recognize have words of affirmation as their love language.
 This is your Oscar speech: people will be honored to be mentioned.
 Everyone is there to see you, so even if you’re nervous about public speaking, know that these people all love you and that this is your moment.

 Words of Affirmation is my love language, so I have lots of ideas about how you can connect with people in your life who respond to this love language!

 For your fiancé(e): If you’re marrying someone whose primary love language is quality time, you should seriously consider a first look.
-This way, you don’t have to wait until the ceremony begins to see them and you get time on your wedding day where they don’t have to share you with anyone else.
+This way, you don’t have to wait until the ceremony begins to see them and they have time on the wedding day where they don’t have to share you with anyone else.